m4ttsch/omscs-notes-notes/information-security/law-ethics-and-privacy.md

 Additionally, large scale surveillance is a threat to privacy.
 Some law enforcement officials claim that allowing encryption without providing a backdoor allows criminals to communicate in complete secret, while others argue that we are currently in the golden age of surveillance.
 Every piece of information about us is tracked and collected.

-Finally, it may be possible for others to infer information about us, even if they don’t possess it directly.
+Finally, it may be possible for others to infer information about us, even if they don't possess it directly.
 For example, when we talked about database inference attacks, we discussed how different data setups, combined with public information an attacker already has, make it easy to de-anonymize data about specific individuals.
 In the world of big data and data mining analytics today, these inferences are becoming more common.

 ## Threats to Privacy Part 2
 Social media poses a threat to privacy, as well.
 While we use these social sites as a tool for communicating with our friends and sharing with the people around us, we also share all of the information we create with companies like Facebook and Twitter.